Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

 matlab.addons.installedAddons
 ```

-If you do not see the *Statistics and Machine Learning Toolbox*, the *Bioinformatics Toolbox*, *Deep Learning Toolbox*, *Parallel Computing Toolbox* and/or the *Optimization Toolbox*, install these toolboxes by following this [video tutorial](https://www.mathworks.com/videos/add-on-explorer-106745.html).
+If you do not see the *Statistics and Machine Learning Toolbox*, the *Bioinformatics Toolbox*, *Deep Learning Toolbox*, *Parallel Computing Toolbox*, and/or the *Optimization Toolbox*, install these toolboxes by following this <a href="https://www.mathworks.com/videos/add-on-explorer-106745.html" target="_blank">video tutorial</a>.